 A short course offered by Assoc.
 Prof. Craig Hassed

 Mindfulness can be described both as a form of meditation and a way of living.
-For millennia the world's great wisdom traditions have embraced the principles and practice of mindfulness but in recent times it has been 'discovered'.
-Enormous interest has been created in fields as diverse as mental health, neuroscience, genetics, education, sport and leadership.
-Mindfulness may well be the single most important life skill we ever develop.
+For millennia the world's great wisdom traditions have embraced the principles and practice of mindfulness by various names but in recent times it has been 'discovered' by the mainstream.
+Mindfulness has generated enormous interest in fields as diverse as mental health, neuroscience, genetics, education, sport and leadership.
+It may be the single most important life skill we ever develop.

-The course will be offered over four Wednesday evenings from 7.00pm to 9.30pm (February 22, March 1, 8 and 15).
-No prior learning or experience is required.
-The venue is MacLaren Hall, 45 Riversdale Road, Hawthorn (Erasmus School: enter car park from Through St) and the enrolment fee is $120 ($80 concession).
+The course will be offered over four Tuesday evenings running from 7.00pm to 9.30pm on February 26, March 5, 19 and 26.
+No prior learning or experience with mindfulness is required.
+The venue is MacLaren Hall, 45 Riversdale Road, Hawthorn (Erasmus School: enter car park from Through St) and the enrolment fee is $120 ($90 concession).
 Places are limited so booking ahead is recommended.
-For more details contact the School of Philosophy 9818 0804.
+For advanced bookings or more details contact the School of Philosophy on 9818 0804.

 The fee for the course is $120.